-There is a category of breast reconstructive surgeries known as autologous tissue reconstructions.
+There is a category of reconstructive breast surgeries known as autologous tissue reconstructions.
 These are breast reconstructions performed using your own skin.
 Also known as FLAP surgeries, because they use flaps of natural skin and the patient’s own fat to reconstruct the most natural look and feel of the breast.

 The skin flaps preserve the natural blood supply, fat, nerves and skin.
-Because your own natural skin is used, you should be able to have natural sensations in your breast, once the surgery has healed.
+Because your own natural skin is used, you should be able to have natural sensations in your breast, once the reconstructive breast surgery has healed.